javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/06-prototype-methods/article.md

 alert(obj[key]); // [object Object], not "some value"!
 ```

 Here if the user types in `__proto__`, the assignment is ignored!

-That's because `__proto__` must be either an object or `null`, a string can not become a prototype.
+That shouldn't surprise us.
+The `__proto__` property is special: it must be either an object or `null`, a string can not become a prototype.

-We did not intend to implement such behavior, right?
+But we did not intend to implement such behavior, right?
+We want to store key/value pairs, and the key named `"__proto__"` was not properly saved.
 So that's a bug.
 Here the consequences are not terrible.
-But in more complex cases the prototype may indeed be changed, so the execution may go wrong in totally unexpected ways.
+But in other cases the prototype may indeed be changed, so the execution may go wrong in totally unexpected ways.

 What's worst -- usually developers do not think about such possibility at all.
 That makes such bugs hard to notice and even turn them into vulnerabilities, especially when JavaScript is used on server-side.

 Such thing happens only with `__proto__`.
 All other properties are "assignable" normally.

-So, what's going and and how to evade the problem?
+How to evade the problem?

 First, we can just switch to using `Map`, then everything's fine.